Print Friendly, PDF & Email

 Projects are shown as a line item in all financial reports.

 Before a project submits a grant proposal to a foundation or business, Star Legacy Foundation reviews it for programmatic and legal consistency with the fiscal sponsorship grant contract, and offers editorial and strategy assistance as requested.
-A letter of support and additional documentation is prepared as needed for every application.
-Star Legacy Foundation then executes grant agreements with funders as required.

 Projects are responsible for generating grant reports to Star Legacy Foundation and to all funders, and are required to maintain their own reporting calendar.
 Star Legacy Foundation works with projects to document compliance with all funder requirements.